-With the Los Angeles County Health Agency and the University of Southern California, a pilot program is testing use of secure emails in electronic consultations, or “eConsults,” between reproductive psychiatrists and general psychiatrists to improve the management of pregnant and postpartum women with severe, persistent mental illness (SPMI).
+With the Los Angeles County Health Agency and the University of Southern California, a pilot program is testing the use of secure emails in electronic consultations between reproductive psychiatrists and general psychiatrists to improve management of pregnant and postpartum women with severe, persistent mental illness (SPMI).
 (In process)

-Researchers from the University of Washington and the Advancing Integrated Mental Health Solutions (AIMS) Center, in collaboration with OCHIN and the University of Pennsylvania, are assessing the impact and cost-effectiveness of the provision of longitudinal remote consultation (LRC) provider to provider.
+Researchers from the University of Washington and the Advancing Integrated Mental Health Solutions Center, in collaboration with OCHIN and the University of Pennsylvania, are assessing the impact and cost-effectiveness of longitudinal remote consultation (LRC) when used provider to provider.
 The goal of LRC in this project is to support the collaborative care model of perinatal depression management in community health centers and other primary care practices caring for women in pregnancy and their families.
 Approximately 20 medical homes for women and their children from across the country — members of the OCHIN community health information network and other primary care centers — will be participating in this dissemination and implementation effort.
 Four California sites are participating so far: ChapCare Medical Health Center, Central Neighborhood Health Foundation, Alliance Medical Center, and Open Door Community Health Center.
 The National Institute of Mental Health is the main funder; CHCF is supporting the California sites.
 (In process)

 CHCF’s maternal mental health work is part of a CHCF-wide focus on behavioral health: building integration essentials (data transparency and data sharing, new financing models, and policy solutions) and supporting care transformation, including complex care integration and integration initiatives in the Medi-Cal program.
 CHCF is also participating in a statewide effort to address the opioid epidemic, a component of which focuses on increasing access to integrated addiction treatment.